-This tour allows us to experience both Denmark’s musical excellence and explore one of northern Europe’s most beautiful cities; Copenhagen is an exciting hub of contemporary culture and design, with a string of world-class art collections and museums.
+This tour allows us to experience both Denmark’s musical excellence – in Henning Larsen’s dazzling opera house, one of the best equipped in the world – and explore one of northern Europe’s most beautiful cities; Copenhagen is an exciting hub of contemporary culture and design, with a string of world-class art collections and museums.

-Fly at 2.20pm from London Heathrow to Copenhagen (British Airways).
+Fly at c.
+9.50pm from London Heathrow to Copenhagen (Scandinavian Airlines).
 There is time to settle into the hotel before dinner.

-Flights (economy class) with British Airways (aircraft: airbus 319); coach or boat for excursions as specified in the itinerary; accommodation as described below; breakfasts, 1 light lunch and 3 dinners with wine, water and coffee; all admissions (72-hour Copenhagen Card); all tips; all taxes; the services of the lecturer.
+Flights (economy class) with Scandinavian Airlines (aircraft: Airbus A320); coach or boat for excursions as specified in the itinerary; accommodation as described below; breakfasts, 3 dinners with wine, water and coffee; all admissions (72-hour Copenhagen Card); all tips; all taxes; the services of the lecturer.

 Tickets for 2 operas are included, costing c. £215.

 Phoenix Copenhagen: a traditional 4-star hotel close to the Amalienborg Palace.